status-im/help.status.im/docs/en/using-status/messages-faqs.md

 # Messages FAQs

-Messaging is a critical component of the Status app, along with [Status Communities][how-to-use-communities-your-quick-start-guide], the [Status Wallet][how-to-use-status-wallet-your-quick-start-guide] and the [Status Web3 browser][how-to-use-status-browser-your-quick-start-guide].
-Status messaging offers individuals and communities uncensored, private and secure communication.
+Messaging others is an important part of your Status experience, along with [Status Communities][how-to-use-communities-your-quick-start-guide], the [Status Wallet][how-to-use-status-wallet-your-quick-start-guide] and the [Status Web3 browser][how-to-use-status-browser-your-quick-start-guide].
+In Status, you can message others and chat in communities privately and securely.

 The Status app provides a privacy-centric messenger using decentralized [peer-to-peer (P2P) technology][about-status-messages] and strong end-to-end (E2EE) encryption.